cfoh/iot/running_qemu.md

 ```

 You should see `/user/xxxx/xxxx/Downloads/EEEM048.qcow2` where `xxxx` is your user credential.
-Copy the following command and replace `...` with the full path to the image.
+Copy the following command and replace `...` with the full path.

 ```
 qemu-system-x86_64 -cpu host -machine type=q35,accel=kvm -m 5000 \